17 University Embankment

 St. Petersburg 199034

-The Museum of the Russian Academy of Arts is one of the oldest fine arts collections in St. Petersburg.
+The Museum under the Russian Academy of Arts is one of the oldest fine arts collections in St. Petersburg.
 It was founded in 1758 in the reign of Empress Elizabeth to provide young artists with a possibility to learn from the best works of art.
 I.I.
 Shuvalov, the initiator and first curator of the Academy (established in 1757), presented as a gift his private collection of paintings including canvases by Raphael, Veronese, Rubens and other masters that became a core of the Museum collection.

 Later, many members of the Royal family regularly enriched the collection.
 Catherine the Great donated cartoons for monumental frescos of the Vatican Library made by A. Mengs, noted artist of the 18th century and a big collection of models of antique architectural monuments executed by A. Keekee in the 18th century.
 Emperor Nicholas I purchased for the Academy large copies from Raphael’s frescos in the Vatican as well as copies from the Italian Renaissance masters’ paintings made by renowned artists such as K. Bryullov and F. Bruni.
 Being the President of the Academy Great Duchess Maria also contributed to the Museum collection by a number of canvases and a unique drawing by D. Bossi – copy of the “Last Supper” by Leonardo da Vinci.